 So how might you use this trending transportation system?
 You can commute to school or work with your books and papers secured behind you.
 Take the kids to school!
 Go grocery shopping and put all your bags in back.
 Really, the options are endless with a little imagination.

 By the way, if you don’t mind getting wet, your electric bike trailer combination works perfectly fine in the rain.
 The manufacturers of E-bikes take weather to heart, waterproofing all necessary parts.
-You can also use it in winter provided you have a warm space for charging your battery before use.

 Oh, and there are ways of taking your present bike and making it into an electric bike with a trailer.
 You need to add a motor to the front or back wheel, which is the easiest way of converting it.
 The process can be a bit tricky because of having to rebuild the wheels.